clay/clay-kiln/docs/kilnjs.md

 * ***UPDATE_PAGE_STATE*** - Triggered when the page state changes.
 When it is published, unpublished, etc. The payload returned contains the page meta information, including published date/time, update date/time, history, users, etc.

+* ***COMPONENT_ADDED*** - Triggered when a component is added to the page.
+The payload returned contains the name of the component added as well as its URI.
+This is triggered _after_ the component is fully added and saved, so all its values are availabe in the Vuex store.

+* ***REMOVE_COMPONENT*** - Triggered when a component is removed from the page.
+The payload returned contains the name of the component removed as well as its URI.

 Often you might not wish to associate a subscription with a specific field, but rather to something more general.
 You can instantiate a `KilnInput` without referencing a specific field.
 Of course, if it makes sense to create a connection between a field and the action involved with a subscription, you can use the subscribe function on a field.
 It can be done either way.
 It's just a matter of what makes the intent clearer.

 ```js